kg4ydw/noacli/Readme.md

 Ctrl-F to override the default this once.
 If you need to select a directory instead of a file, highlight a single `/`

+If you want full pathnames instead of relative pathnames, tye a * by itself before the cursor (not selected) before activating Ctrl-F.

 # Log dock window #

 If you have a command that typically doesn't output anything